-The six little tabs just below the bar that says Keypad choose between six different layouts of musical symbols on the Keypad, which we'll call the first layout, second layout, etc. To change layout, you can either click the tabs with the mouse, hit F7-F12, or click the b button (shortcut +) to cycle through the layouts; the statement of the statement of the state Mac) goes back to the first layout.
+The six little tabs just below the bar that says Keypad choose between six different layouts of musical symbols on the Keypad, which we'll call the first layout, second layout, etc. To change layout, you can either click the tabs with the mouse, hit F7-F12, or click the button (shortcut +) to cycle through the layouts; the \(\preceq\) button (shortcut F7 on Windows, - on the numeric keypad on Mac) goes back to the first layout.